openfoamtutorials/OpenFOAM_Tutorials_/GmshBasic0/README.md

 OUTLINE:
 Make Points and Lines to construct a Surface.
-Show how to make unstructured, structured, and recombined cells.
+Show how to make structured and recombined cells.